“How to eat healthy” gets less than one-sixth the searches of “How to lose weight fast” (10,000 compared to 63,000).

 - Nagging your spouse right now for not taking their shoes off in the house won’t change their ways.
-It only pisses them off and forces your future self to make up for it later.8If you are a nagger or naggee, see my post on The WART Technique to Stop Nagging But Still Get Your Way.
+It only pisses them off and forces your future self to make up for it later.7If you are a nagger or naggee, see my post on The WART Technique to Stop Nagging But Still Get Your Way.

-But what about “enjoying the moment”?
+But wait.
+What about “enjoying the moment”?

 “Live a little, would ya?”

 My friends tease me by saying so from time to time.
 They say it when, rather than joining them for drinks at the bar, I go home after dining out together.
 Or when I hold off on buying a new iPhone because my 4-year-old 6S works just fine.
 Or when I take the bus instead of Uber.

 In one respect, my friends are right.
 I would get more enjoyment from hanging out longer, having fancier gadgets, and getting around town faster.

 But they’re wrong in thinking those indulgences would make my life any better.

 At some point, enough has to be enough.